numpi/fractional-expsums/README.md

 ### Solution of a low CP-rank equation
-The example ```num_exp_lowrank.m``` deals with the case above, but assumes that the right hand side in the equation is product of three functions that depend on x, y, and z, respectively.
+The example ```num_exp_lowrank.m``` deals with the case above, but assumes that the right hand side in the equation is product of three functions that depend on $x$, $y$, and $z$, respectively.
 Then, the right hand side is stored in the CP format, and the solution is computed in the same format by exponential sum approximation.

 ### Low-rank approximability properties